 Virginia likewise narrowly defined the "ministers" who enjoyed autonomy, by dictating where ministers were permitted to preach and jailing the (mostly itinerant, non-establishment) unlicensed ministers.
 Thomas C. Berg et al., Religious Freedom, Church-State Separation, and the Ministerial Exception, 106 Nw.
 L. Rev. Colloq.
-175, 188 (2011).
+175, 183, 188 (2011).
 James Madison said, impassionedly, that these restrictions reflected a "diabolical, hell-conceived principle of persecution."
 Letter from James Madison to William Bradford, Jr. (Jan.
 24, 1774), in 1 Letters and Other Writings of James Madison: 1769-1793, at 12 (1884).

-Disputes like these spurred the adoption of the First Amendment.
+These disputes helped spur the adoption of the First Amendment.
 Members of these dissenting religions feared a federal government capable of resurrecting such legal restrictions on their faiths.
 Madison owed his 1789 election to Congress to disgruntled Baptists who supported his candidacy in part to address their grievances with the established church in Virginia.
-McConnell, supra, at 1476-77 (attributing Madison's "narrow" victory to Baptist support given after he promised "a constitutional provision for religious liberty").
+McConnell, supra, at 1476-77 (attributing Madison's "narrow margin of victory" partly to Baptist support given after he "championed a constitutional provision for religious liberty as a campaign issue").
 Likewise, some New England dissenters feared the prospect of a powerful federal government and pushed for greater protection under the new Constitution.
 John Leland, a Baptist minister in both Massachusetts and Virginia, opined that the original Constitution provided no "Constitutional defence" against religious oppression of the type Baptists had already suffered.
 Thomas S. Kidd & Barry Hankins, Baptists in America: A History 73 (2015).

 Madison then made good on his promise to dissenters, introducing what became the Bill of Rights and taking a leading role in securing Congress's approval.
-He later reported that a Baptist leader assured him the Bill of Rights "had entirely satisfied the disaffected of his sect."
-McConnell, supra, at 1487 (quoting Letter from James Madison to George Washington (Nov.
-20, 1789), in 5 The Writings of James Madison 429 (1901)).
+He later reported that a Baptist leader assured him the Bill of Rights "'had entirely satisfied the disaffected of his sect.'"
+McConnell, supra, at 1487 (quoting Nov.
+20, 1789 letter from Madison to President Washington).

 In short, narrow definitions of "minister"-especially laws setting educational and other credentials for ministers-were among the key evils to which the Religion Clauses were a response.
-Like the foundingera laws, the Ninth Circuit requires that a minister must have some sort of "credential, training, or ministerial background."
+Like the foundingera laws, the Ninth Circuit's rulings require that a minister have some sort of "credential, training, or ministerial background."
+Our Lady Pet.
 App.
-2a-3a; Biel, 911 F.3d at 608.
-Such requirement imposes civil authorities' assumption-usually a majoritarian assumption-that certain training or formalities are inherent in the concept of a minister.
+3a; St. James Pet.
+App.
+10a.
+Such a requirement imposes civil authorities' assumption-usually a majoritarian assumption-that certain training or formalities are inherent in the concept of a minister.

 The founding-era laws used narrow definitions of "minister" to deny congregations the choice of the preacher or teacher they wished to call (Connecticut), or to deny ministers access to public funds that remained available for those with training the government deemed adequate (Massachusetts).
-Today the Ninth Circuit uses a narrow definition to deny religious organizations the protection of the ministerial exception, exposing them to employee lawsuits that threaten the organization's ability to choose who will teach the faith.
+Today the Ninth Circuit uses a narrow definition to deny religious organizations the protection of the ministerial exception, exposing them to employee lawsuits that undermine the organization's ability to choose who will teach the faith.
 The evil is the same in each case: subjecting religious organizations to a legal burden or disability regarding their chosen leaders based on those leaders' lack of "credentials."

 II.
-An Employee's Religious Function Should Be the Key Consideration in Defining Who Is a "Minister," and Where Such Important Religious Function Exists, No Ministerial Credentials, Training, or Title Should Be Required.
+An Employee's Religious Function Should Be the Key Consideration in Defining Who Is a "Minister," and Where Such Religious Function Exists, No Ministerial Credentials, Training, or Title Should Be Required.

-In light of the above principles, the definition of "minister" should focus on religious function.
-Where such function is present, courts should not further require a title, "credential, training, or ministerial background."
-App.
-2a-3a.
+In the light of the above principles, the definition of "minister" should focus on religious function.
+Where such function is present, courts should not further require a title, training, ministerial background, or other government-approved credential.